 Afterward, you can either opt for a short hike, do some white water rafting at Gunnison Gorge, or hop on a scenic boat ride to get to know the canyon a little better.

-The Million Dollar Highway isn’t a destination per se, but the ultimate way to spend your last days in Colorado is by venturing into one of the most scenic roads in America.
+The Million Dollar Highway isn’t a destination per se, but the ultimate way to spend your last days in Colorado is by venturing into one of the most scenic roads in the world.
 As part of the San Juan Skyway, this highway loops 233 miles across some of the dreamiest Colorado alpine towns: Ouray, Telluride, Durango, and Ridgeway.

 The drive itself is relatively short and can be done in two hours.
 However, give yourself at least two days to make stops along the way to enjoy the stunning views to your heart’s content.